How To Heal Your Gut: A Complete Functional Medicine Guide To Restoring Microbiome Health

 Probiotic-rich fermented foods like sauerkraut, kefir, and kimchi will reinoculate your microbiome with good bacteria—especially important if you’ve recently had a round of antibiotics or been under a lot of stress.
 A probiotic supplement will also give your gut a much-needed boost of essential bacteria.

 4. Drinking bone broth regularly

 This superfood brims with collagen and minerals that can soothe and repair a damaged gut.
 Sip it alone as a warm drink or use it as the base for soups and in other recipes.
 I recommend making bone broth yourself at home in a slow cooker or pressure cooker (it’s easy), using bones from grass-fed cattle or organic chickens.
 If you don’t want to make it yourself, Bare Bones and Kettle & Fire are both great options.

-There are many food medicines that contain L-glutamine such as grass-fed beef, bone broth, and grass-fed dairy.
-For those who want a plant-based option, red cabbage is an abundant source.
+You can find L-glutamine in foods like grass-fed beef, bone broth, grass-fed dairy, and red cabbage.
 Eating cabbage in the form of sauerkraut will increase its gut-healing abilities since the fermentation provides your gut with probiotics that also help make L-glutamine more bioavailable.
 Aside from whole foods, I advice supplementing anywhere between 2 and 5 grams per day.
 Note that L-glutamine powder will be easier for your gut to digest than capsules.